kushalkolar/MESmerize/source/user_guides/viewer/modules/caiman_motion_correction.rst

 .. seealso:: This modules uses the :ref:`Batch Manager <module_BatchManager>`.

 .. note:: The parameters used for motion correction are stored in the work environment of the viewer and this log is carried over and saved in the :ref:`Project Sample <ProjectSample>` as well.
-To see the parameters that were used for motion correction in the viewer, execute ``get_workEnv().history_trace['caiman_motion_correction']`` in the viewer console.
+To see the parameters that were used for motion correction in the viewer, execute ``get_workEnv().history_trace`` in the viewer console and look for the ``caiman_motion_correction`` entry.

 Script Usage
 ============